+In our fiscal 2022 annual goodwill impairment analysis, we elected to perform a quantitative assessment for all five of our reporting units.
 The result of our quantitative assessment indicated that all of the reporting units had a substantial amount of headroom as of April 1, 2022.
-This impairment assessment is sensitive to changes in forecasted cash flows, as well as our selected discount rate.
-Changes in the reporting unit's results, forecast assumptions and estimates could materially affect the estimation of the fair value of the reporting units.
 The Company did not identify any triggering events after our annual goodwill impairment through June 30, 2022, the date of our consolidated balance sheet, that would require an additional goodwill impairment assessment to be performed.